If you’ve been ripped off by scammers, get in touch and our team of experts will work to get your money back

-Performing preliminary checks to assess whether the case can result in a substantial recovery, based on our experience.
+Based on our experience, we are performing preliminary checks to assess whether your case can result in a substantial retrieval of losses.

-The fund recovery process can be a lengthy one and requires perseverance.
-Therefore it is vital that our clients are ready for it and trust us every step of the way.
-So if for any reason you are doubtful, you can ask for a full refund within the first 14 business days of the process.*
+Retrieving your losses can be a lengthy process, and it all starts with our investigation.
+Therefore, we must have your trust every step of the way.
+So, if for any reason you are doubtful, you can ask for a full refund within 14 business days.*

 *Read Terms & ConditionsProperty scams vary greatly in how they are executed, but they all aim to steal money from unsuspecting individuals who are interested in renting, buying, or leasing a property.
 In these types of scams, the fraudsters often pose as property owners, landlords, real estate agencies, property management companies, or other property-adjacent businesses to trick their victims into handing over money or sensitive financial and personal information that they can use to steal from them.